 The unit highlights milestones and provides information in a language that anyone can understand.

 As the Maker Foundation dissolves, more information and clarity will be required during this period of change.

 - The DAO needs a team with ample experience and a proven track record to ensure a smooth transition through coherent communication to the general public and regional communities.

 - The unit will also jumpstart the marketing efforts without delays to further expand the MakerDAO ecosystem.
 The team consists of individuals that have persistently demonstrated their ability to achieve results.

 Strategic Marcomms Core Unit

 Consistent and strategic branding strengthens the name of MakerDAO and creates value.
 The team filters out the complexity of MakerDAO and makes information easy to digest for our targeted audience.
 The unit’s expertise in branding and communication is vital for a decentralized organization such as MakerDAO.

 It increases the visibility of Dai and promotes Dai adoption through the following mandate:

 - Represent the interests of the MakerDAO community

-- Help people understand the benefits of Dai by providing educational content and events
+- Help target audience understand the benefits of Dai by providing educational content and events

 - Plan, initiate and execute marketing and community activities on behalf of the project